pingcap/docs/dashboard/continuous-profiling.md

 ![Profiling history](/media/dashboard/dashboard-conprof-history.png)

-Performance profiling runs in the background, and refreshing or exiting the current page will not terminate a running performance profiling task.
+Performance profiling runs in the background.
+Refreshing or exiting the current page will not terminate a running performance profiling task.

 ## Download profiling result

-On the profiling result page, you can click **Download Profiling Result** in the upper right corner to download all profiling results.
+On the profiling result page, you can click **Download Profiling Result** in the upper-right corner to download all profiling results.

 ![Download profiling result](/media/dashboard/dashboard-conprof-download.png)